MelvinPeepers/100-days-of-code/r1-log.md

 Today's Progress: Another lecture today.
 Learned about planning - UPER and Polya's Problem Solving Techniques.
 Also worked on a group coding challenge using the newly learnt problem solving techniques.

 Thoughts: Code challenges are definitely something I need to work on.

+### R1D7 Day 7: February 14, 2020.
+Friday

+Today's Progress: Practiced Python on an iOS app called Py.
+Also went over Python on Codecademy.
+Researched Methods and Functions of Lists and did more of my LS homework.

+Thoughts: Python is starting to make more sense outside of the very basics.